JobService/worker-batch/worker-batch/README.md

 ## Configuration

-This worker uses the standard `caf-api` system of `ConfigurationSource` only.
-The configuration is contained in the `com.hpe.caf.worker.batch.BatchWorkerConfiguration` class with the following options:
+This worker is configured by setting the following environment variables:

-*   `workerVersion`: the version number of the worker
-*   `outputQueue`: the name of the queue to put results on. _(Required)_
+ - `CAF_BATCH_WORKER_CACHE_EXPIRE_TIME`
+    Default: `120`
+    Length of time, in seconds, the connection to a queue is maintained

+ - `CAF_BATCH_WORKER_ERROR_QUEUE`
+    Default: `batch-worker-err`
+    Sets the queue name where errors are reported

+ - `CAF_WORKER_THREADS`
+    Default: `1`
-*   `threads`: the maximum number of threads the worker can run. _(Required)_
+    Specifies the number of threads used for parallel processing
-*   `cacheExpireTime`: the time in seconds for the worker to maintain a channel to a queue. _(Required)_

 # Batch Worker API